 Why isn't the college closing?

-The advice from Public Health England is to keep the college open as planned, adhering to all of the systems and protocols of control in place such as hand washing, good respiratory hygiene, enhanced cleaning and protected bubbles.
-We will also continue to ask all students and staff inside college to wear a face covering in areas outside of the classroom.
+The advice from the Government and Public Health England is to keep the College open, adhering to all of the systems and protocols of control in place such as hand washing, good respiratory hygiene, enhanced cleaning and protected bubbles.
+We will also continue to ask all students and staff inside college to wear a face covering in areas of the College where social distancing of at least 2m cannot be maintained.
+This will include the majority of classroom and workshop settings.
+Face coverings should not be worn when undertaking when undertaking practical sport or dance activities or where they may conflict with the need to wear other PPE.

 How do I know if my child came into contact with the infected person?